Executive Summaries Oct 28, 2024

 Here is a summary of the new rules applicable in Quebec as of June 1, 2025, regarding the exception allowing a trademark to appear only in a language other than French:

-• Products, packaging, and accompanying documents: all recognized trademarks in accordance with the Trademarks Act (whether registered or not) in a language other than French may be used without further consideration or requirement.
-However, if the trademark that is in a language other than French includes generic or descriptive components (such as ingredients, colour, fragrance or other product characteristics), a French version of the generic or descriptive components must also appear.
+• Products, packaging, and accompanying documents: all recognized trademarks in accordance with the Trademarks Act (whether registered or not) in a language other than French may be registered without further consideration or requirement.
+However, if your trademark, which is in a language other than French, includes generic or descriptive components (such as ingredients, colour, fragrance or other product characteristics), a French version of the generic or descriptive components must also appear.
+Also note that the Regulation allow for a two-year exception for products manufactures and packaged/labelled before June 1, 2025, such as to avoid having to re-package/re-label products that will become non-conform.

-• Commercial documents available to the public, such as catalogues, brochures, flyers, directories, and order forms: The rule in effect prior to Bill 96 remains essentially unchanged: a recognized trademark in accordance with the Trademarks Act (whether registered or not) does not have to be translated to appear on these documents and does not need to be balanced by an additional presence of text in French.
+• Commercial documents: Available to the public, these may include catalogues, brochures, flyers, directories, and order forms.
+The rule in effect prior to Bill 96 remains unchanged: a recognized trademark in accordance with the Trademarks Act (wether registered or not) does not have to be translated to apper on these document.
+There are therefore essentielly no modifications in this regard and versions entirely in a language other than French remain permitted as long as the French version is available under no less favourable conditions of accessibility and quality than the version in that other language.

-We would like to draw your attention to the fact that if you do wish to use your trademark solely in a language other than French on products, their packaging, and their accompanying documents, in a public display in Quebec or on the aforementioned commercial documents, no French version of this trademark is required to be registered.
-If that is the case, then the French version must necessarily appear on these inscriptions and displays.
+We would like to draw your attention to the fact that if you do wish to register your trademark solely in a language other than French on products, their packaging, and their accompanying documents, in a public display in Québec or on the aforementioned commercial documents, no French version of this trademark must be registered.
+Otherwise, i.e., in situation where a French version is registered, that French version must appear on all text content and displays.

 Our team of trademark professionals is here to provide you with guidance in this process and advise you on your strategy for protecting your trademarks in Canada and abroad.